kmesh-net/website/blog/lfx_2025_tcp_long_conn/index.md

 ---

 ## Introduction

+Hello readers, I am Yash, a final Year student from India.
+I love building cool stuffs and solving real world problems.
+I’ve been working in the cloud-native space for the past three years, exploring technologies like Kubernetes, Cilium, Istio, and more.

 I successfully completed my mentorship with Kmesh during the LFX 2025 Term-1 program, which was an enriching and invaluable experience.
 Over the past three months, I gained significant knowledge and hands-on experience while contributing to the project.
 In this blog, I’ve documented my mentorship journey and the work I accomplished as a mentee.